PHIL OCHS FELLOWSHIP

 Fellowship Award Stipulations

 • Fellowship funding may be divided among more than one applicant.
+Please ensure that your project is focused, and that your budget accurately reflects the scope of the work proposed.

-• The Woody Guthrie Center does not hold copyright over any of the materials in the collections.
-Researchers are responsible for all applicable permissions, licensing and fees from the copyright holders of the materials.
-No applications will be accepted that promote artists or musical compositions using original lyrics found in the archival collections.
+• The Woody Guthrie Center does not hold copyrights to materials in the collections.
+Researchers are responsible for all permissions, licensing, and fees from the copyright holders of the materials.

 PHIL OCHS FELLOWSHIP RECIPIENTS